5 minute read

 The Data insights, Visualization, and Analytics (DiVA) API enables data-driven decisions for your business by aggregating and curating your production data in the Marqeta platform.
 The API includes view endpoints, which give you programmatic access to the data behind Marqeta reporting and analytics tools.

-With the DiVA API, you can retrieve large datasets in JSON or bulk file formats (CSV, XLSX).
+With the DiVA API, you can retrieve large datasets in JSON or CSV bulk file format.
 The request syntax supports filters, sorting, aggregation, and pagination, enabling you to customize the response as necessary to monitor and react to card holder behavior.

 The DiVA API is RESTful, meaning that it provides resource-oriented URLs, uses HTTP verbs to perform operations on resources, and uses HTTP response codes to indicate API errors.